Falcon Watch

 Learn About Falcons

 Visit the Missouri Department of Conservation (MDC) educational page on falcons!
-You will find fact sheets, classroom activities and lesson plans to help students in all grades learn about the Peregrine Falcon activities.
+You will find fact sheets, classroom activities and lesson plans to help students in all grades learn about the Peregrine falcon activities.

 Materials were developed in partnership with the World Bird Sanctuary, St. Louis, Mo.
 Other material adapted from the MDC's Discover Nature Schools program.
+You can also check out questions and answers on the falcons from Jeff Meshach, deputy director of World Bird Sanctuary.

 Partnership

 Ameren Missouri, the Missouri Department of Conservation and the World Bird Sanctuary are working together to use their diverse resources to protect and preserve the wildlife of the heartland.
-The Peregrine Falcon project is the latest result of these efforts.
+The Peregrine falcon project is the latest result of these efforts.
 Learn more about the installation of the nesting box and camera at the Ameren Missouri Labadie Energy Center.

 • Ameren Missouri

-Ameren Missouri, in conjunction with the Missouri Department of Conservation and the World Bird Sanctuary, is providing a nesting box for Peregrine Falcons in Franklin County.
+Ameren Missouri, in conjunction with the Missouri Department of Conservation and the World Bird Sanctuary, is providing a nesting box for Peregrine falcons in Franklin County.
 The project is part of Ameren Missouri's ongoing commitment to being responsible stewards of the environment.

 • Missouri Department of Conservation